ugoviti/izsynth/README.md

 Make a quick test with the following command:

-`izsynth -e voicerss -v en-gb -t "Welcome home, sir Stark"`
+`izsynth -e naturalreaders -v Peter -t "Welcome home, mr Stark"`

 **NB.** Some engines, like **voicerss**, need an **APY KEY** before you can use it, follow the onscreen guide to get your APY KEY: